Getting to the point for better PowerPoint Presentations

 If you write the script first and then use PowerPoint slides as visual aids to drive home the main points, you won’t have that problem.
 You’ll be speaking from a coherent, human, story-based script, not reading random bullet points right off the slides.

 I suspect that much of the problem stems from the fear of public speaking.
 And that’s understandable.
 People with that fear like to hide behind the PowerPoint slides.
 They can become almost invisible.
 But that’s not how you’re going to make a sale, further your career or build a successful business.
 You have to suck it up, and put yourself out there.

 Steve Jobs didn’t put the words “thinest laptop on the market” up on the screen.
-He showed us the product.
+He showed us.
 He demonstrated how thin it was while he talked about the details.

 If you need help writing better Powerpoint presentations, give me a call at BNBranding.
 541-815-0075.